 Why trust my opinion about this topic?

-Let me start by answering a basic question.
+Let me start by answering a fundamental question.
 Why in the world should you trust my opinion about this topic?
 In case you haven’t watched any of my other videos or read my blogs, I’ll mention here that I’ve completed multiple week-long vacations to Europe over the past decade.
 The best way to learn about European travel is by going there.
 Yes, you can learn a lot by watching videos and reading books.
-There’s nothing like being there to learn what to do and not do.
+There’s nothing like being there to know what to do and not do.

 There are no repeats from the previous video and blog

-If you have watched one of my previous videos or read the blog where I shared things to do and not do for a perfect long weekend in Europe, I promise I will not repeat any content.
+If you have watched one of my earlier videos or read the blog where I shared things to do and not do for a perfect long weekend in Europe, I promise I will not repeat any content.
 Below is a link if you want to check out that video.

 Do #1 – spend at least two nights at your first stop

 If you’re an American like me, that means you’re flying overnight to get to Europe.
-You will likely be tired the first few days, so you want to spend two nights to have that time to recover from your flight.
+You will likely be tired the first few days, so you want to spend two nights to recover from your flight.
 Don’t jump right into more travel.
 I understand that some of you are saying I can handle the jet lag.
 If you’re traveling with others, though, they may need some time, so spend two nights at your first stop.

 Don’t #1 – expect to see a lot of Europe in a week

 I see people make this mistake all the time.
 They try to do way too much in a week.
 Look at the example below.
 For this trip, you’ll start in London, go to Paris, then down to Barcelona, over to Venice, and finish in Rome.
 Overall, I love this agenda.
-It would be an awesome trip.
+It would be a fantastic trip.
 If you try to execute this within a week, you will spend most of your time on planes, trains, buses, and taxis.
 You need two weeks, in my opinion, to execute this trip.
 Take your time.
 Enjoy your travel.
 Don’t try to do too much in a week.
 Europe will be there, and you can always come back later.

 Do #2 – see a mix of urban and rural sights

 To better understand the local culture, see a mixture of city and country sights.
 Catalonia is a great example.
 Start in its capital city, Barcelona.
-While there, I recommend day-tripping out into the country to see medieval villages scattered throughout this wonderful region of Spain.
+While there, I recommend day-tripping out into the country to see medieval villages scattered throughout this beautiful region of Spain.
 Below, you see a picture of a village called Perratallada.
 It is a magical medieval masterpiece.

 Don’t #2 – move around every night